ankurparihar/Compiler-Lab-Codes/Lab 5/README.md

 	- Final line expression to evaluate

 # Tools
-- Use [LR1 machine](http://jsmachines.sourceforge.net/machines/lr1.html) to create and verify programs.
+- Use [LR1 machine](http://jsmachines.sourceforge.net/machines/lr1.html) to create tables and verify programs.
 - Tool's indexing starts from 0 and my program's from 1. so if tools has reduce instruction `r3` my program's input will be `r4`. shift instructions are as it is.